Carney Complex

 These recommendations aim to facilitate early tumour detection and timely interventions to prevent potential complications associated with CNC.

 It is crucial to surgically remove cardiac myxomas.
-Additionally, removal of the adrenal gland (adrenalectomy) should be considered for primary pigmented nodular adrenocortical disease (PPNAD); or alternatively, pharmacological treatment may be considered.
+Additionally, removal of the adrenal gland (adrenalectomy) should be considered for primary pigmented nodular adrenocortical disease (PPNAD), with pharmacological treatment as an alternative.
+Surgical treatment of other benign manifestations has limited indications and should be discussed case-by-case.

 More information regarding Carney complex can be found on: